 Which one is for you?

 The simple answer to this question is that if you only use notes on your Samsung devices, you don’t need to install another app.
 Just stick to Samsung Notes.
-But, if you also access your notes on other devices, then you should install Google Keep.
+But, if you also access your notes on other devices, you should install Google Keep.

 The blog post: Samsung Notes vs. Google Keep covered the essential topics.
 The article is the first version and will be updated accordingly.
 I hope the information was useful.